priyaasrini/ldcblog/docs/chapter1/connectives.md

 # E2.
 Building blocks of linear logic

 The previous episode ended with a brief introduction to basic building blocks of linear logic, in particular, the ones that would allow creating compound statements from the smaller ones.
 In this episode, we shall have a closer look at them.
+Lets go!

 ## Negation